cwchentw/c-type-check/README.md

 * (Dev) Valgrind: for memory leak detection.
 * (Dev) Perl: for tailing-line space trimming.

+We tested this program on recent GCC and Clang.

 ## Usage

 Just copy *type_check.h* to your project.